alexander-soare/consistency_policy/README.md

 - More environments.
 On my machine, "Toolhang Image" took around 5 minutes to train per epoch and 22 minutes to evaluate just 50 rollouts.
 - Vanilla consistency training (there's support in the code to try this but I didn't take the time to get it working well).
-- Using a Heun solver during training.
-Or using other ODE solver algorithms like [DPM](https://arxiv.org/abs/2206.00927).
+- Using a Heun solver with DDIM during training.
+Or using alternatives to DDIM like like [DPM](https://arxiv.org/abs/2206.00927).
 - Transformer based policies.
 I felt confident enough they would yield similar conclusions.
 - Ternary search for better denoising schedules at inference time (I just used a linear schedule).